linkerd/website/linkerd.io/content/blog/2023/0221-linkerd-and-ingress.md

 from Linkerd, and all the usual Linkerd features will still work.

-The one way that it _is_ likely to be different from other workloads is that you'll probably want to tell Linkerd to skip the incoming ports for the ingress controller.
+The one way that it _is_ likely to be different from other workloads is that you'll probably want to tell Linkerd to skip the inbound ports for the ingress controller.
 If you don't do this, the ingress controller won't be able to see the IP address of incoming connections: every connection will appear to originate with the Linkerd proxy.

-To skip incoming ports, use the `config.linkerd.io/skip-incoming-ports` annotation.
+To skip inbound ports, use the `config.linkerd.io/skip-inbound-ports` annotation.
 Note that you need to use the port on which the ingress controller is listening, not the port that the client will see!
 So, for example, if your ingress controller is behind a Service like